Trick #2 Taking a Recorded Statement

 The third way they could point the finger at another cause is by getting on your social media to see if you go swimming or play basketball or go to the gym after your accident.
 And if you do, they could come back and say, "They have been at a gym so they could have hurt themselves at the gym."
 This is ridiculous because they know that even people that are hurt try to live their lives as close as they can to normal and they are perfectly justified in doing so.
 But still, they may try to use that against you.
 On social media, they may also find posts showing you on vacations or doing activities with your family and draw the conclusion that you must not be in as much pain as you claim because you are able to participate in those activities.
 For this reason, be cautious as you make posts on social media.
-The lawyers at McMullin Legal Group in Cedar City UT are aware that this is a major trick insurance companies use.
+The lawyers at McMullin Injury Law in Cedar City UT are aware that this is a major trick insurance companies use.

 Trick #5 Arguing That You Didn't go to the Doctor Enough

 The insurance company can actually argue that you didn't go to the doctor enough.
 They can do the opposite of what you might expect.
-They can argue the medical services that you receive both ways.
+They can argue about the medical services that you receive both ways.
 Meaning that if the impact of your car accident wasn't that hard in their opinion and you go to the doctor a lot, they will argue that you are faking it and that you weren't really hurt.
 But if the opposite is true and you are someone that doesn't really like to go to the doctor so you visit the doctor the minimal amount that you can and you just try to heal on your own to keep your medical costs down, now they might use that against you too.
 They could claim that if you were really hurt, you would have gone to the doctor more.

 So, If you don't seek enough medical attention they could use that against you saying that if you were hurt you would have received more treatment.
 On the other hand, if you received a lot of medical treatment, they may say that you are faking it.
-Either way, the insurance company can use it as the argument against you.
+Either way, the insurance company can use it as an argument against you.
 So be smart and take care of yourself appropriately by getting the treatment that is needed but does not be excessive.

 Insurance Company Tricks -

 This article has brought to your attention five strategies that an insurance company could use to deny your claim against them or at least decrease their costs.
 They are loopholes that the adjuster may use to minimize their fault and question your integrity.
 It is smart to be aware that these areas could be scrutinized and manipulated by the insurance companies to turn the case in their favor.
 Awareness will help you be better prepared to deal with their questions and protect your rights.
-It is important that you feel that you are being heard by the adjusters involved in your case and that you are being fairly compensated for your expenses and pain and suffering caused by the accident.
+It is important that you feel that you are being heard by the adjusters involved in your case and that you are being fairly compensated for your expenses and the pain and suffering caused by the accident.
 Laws are in place to make sure that this happens.
 If you have concerns, let a qualified personal attorney advise you about tricks insurance companies use after a car accident in Cedar City Utah.